Fernando-Linhares/book-api/README.md

     {
         "id": 1,
         "name": "Lord of Rings",
-        "description": "This book is a big book", "category": {
+        "resume": "This book is a big book", "category": {
             "id": 2,
             "name": "Jaunita Rempel",